How to Become a Locksmith in Delaware in 2026 (No License Required)

 Online Locksmith Courses

-Delaware doesn’t have many local locksmith schools, so most people start with online training.
+Delaware does not have many local locksmith schools, so most people start with online training.
 Programs like Stratford Career Institute, Penn Foster, and Foley-Belsaw offer self-paced courses that cover:

 ALOA Training Programs

 The Associated Locksmiths of America offers a 5-day Fundamentals of Locksmithing course in Dallas, Texas.
-It costs around $1,300 plus travel, but it’s the most respected training in the industry.
+It costs around $1,300 plus travel, but it is the most respected training in the industry.

 Apprenticeships

 This is the old-school way.
 Find a working locksmith in Wilmington, Dover, or Newark and ask to work under them.
-You’ll learn on real jobs while getting paid (though probably not much at first).
+You will learn on real jobs while getting paid (though probably not much at first).

 Most apprenticeships last 6 months to 2 years.
-The experience you’ll get is worth more than any classroom training.
+The experience you will get is worth more than any classroom training.

 Step 2: Get ALOA Certification

-Remember how we said Delaware doesn’t require licensing?
-That’s true.
-But customers don’t know that.
-When they’re choosing between you and another locksmith, they want credentials.
+Delaware does not require licensing, but customers do not know that.
+When they are choosing between you and another locksmith, they want credentials.

 ALOA offers several certification levels: